 This famous Ho Chi Min motorcycle road trip extends from Hanoi to Ho Chi Min and is often done the other way around.

 We paid about $250 for a Chinese copy of a Honda Winn motorcycle.
-Average time of this ‘motorbike pilgrimage’ is about 3 weeks, but vary depending how much time you spend driving and at each destination.
+The average time of this ‘motorbike pilgrimage’ is about 3 weeks, but vary depending on how much time you spend driving and at each destination.

 Driving for days, surrounded by thousands of motorbikes are exciting.
 Some of the activities we enjoyed on the way were scuba diving in Nha Trang, hiking in Sapa and stopping for days at many incredible sites throughout Vietnam.

 Driving through mountain passes in the rain, surrounded by trucks and hundreds of motorbikes are definitely not a very safe journey.
 It was definitely a lot of fun and sometimes entertaining, seeing whole families on a scooter or a bike transporting a pig or some live chickens!